qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

     def configure_caches(self) -> Optional[CacheConfig]:
         return CacheConfig(...)

+If configuration is provided, Quaterion will perform a single pass through all datasets to populate the cache.
+After that, the trainer will use only cached embeddings.
+If you also provide the persistence parameters, the next run of the training will not require filling the cache.

 Cache settings can be divided into parts according to their purpose:

-1. Manage speed of initial cache filling
+1. Manage parameters of initial cache filling
 2. Choose storage for embeddings
 3. Customize how an object is cached